[Addendum, 06/04/2012] — I must credit Jongware for his original discovery of

 TextPreference.enableStylePreviewMode = true.
-I don't know why InDesign developers decided to hide this feature (which by the way remains secret in CS6) but there are good reasons to believe that the intended functionality has been only partially implemented so far, if not aborted.
+I don't know why InDesign developers decided to hide this feature (which by the way remains secret in CS6 and CC) but there are good reasons to believe that the intended functionality has been only partially implemented so far, if not aborted.
 Digging that topic, I hit on another obscure property you've probably never heard of until today:

 previewColor, which regards